mildbyte/tRayce/README.md

 Introduction
 ------------

-tRayce is a basic path tracer (ex-raytracier and photon mapper) written in C++, inspired by various articles on the Internet (such as [this one](http://www.codermind.com/articles/Raytracer-in-C++-Introduction-What-is-ray-tracing.html)).
+tRayce is a basic path tracer (ex-raytracer and photon mapper) written in C++, inspired by various articles on the Internet (such as [this one](http://www.codermind.com/articles/Raytracer-in-C++-Introduction-What-is-ray-tracing.html)).

 It supports basically nothing, including, but not limited to: